AghedoClinton/vm-provisioning/README.md

 # VM-provisioning and associated resources project
-Note: A subcription id would need to be add to the main.tf file in the root module page.
+Note: A subcription id would need to be added to the main.tf file in the root module.